cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/backups.md

 ## About backup management

-The following commands help you manage your backups, such as listing, downloading and initiating backups on your stacks.
+The following commands help you manage your backups, such as listing, downloading and initiating backups on your applications (stacks).

 #### Note
 <div class="notice">